McIlroy 'taken aback' by Trump golf fallout

 Trump was a frequent and vocal critic of President Barack Obama's golf habit, regularly slamming the former president for playing golf with many pressing issues before the country.

-"I was just doing what I felt was respectful," added McIlroy.
+"I was just doing what I felt was respectful," the four-time major winner added.
 "If the president of the US phones you up and wants to play golf with you, I wasn't going to say no.

 "I don't agree with everything he says.
 I'm not American, I can't change the way the political system is.
 I can't vote and even if I could vote I don't think I would have.
 I enjoyed myself, I had a good time.